ms/buildtogether.tech/src/methods/index.md

 did it on purpose to make a point.

 They took data on code and errors for the Eclipse IDE and correlated the two to find good predictors of bugs.
-Which sounds sensible---except they did the correlation at the level of individual characters.
+Which sounds sensible—except they did the correlation at the level of individual characters.
 It turns out that 'i', 'r', 'o', and 'p' are most strongly correlated with errors.
 What is a sensible researcher to do facing these findings?
 Take those letters out of the keyboard,